haidongt/carnd_vehicle_tracking/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I used HLS space for color space features and used 32 bins for color histogram features and used 18 orientations for hog features.
+I also updated my code so that I only need to extract hog features once in order to speed up the pipeline.
 Here are some example images:

 ![alt text][image2]
 ![alt text][image1]